 (The word ‘rich’ is subjective here.)

-People who are rich and successful read a lot of books, and also suggest others the same.
+Wealthy and successful people read many books and suggest to others the same.

 Books give you knowledge.
 And one can’t become rich if he doesn’t have knowledge about money.

-If I hadn’t read those books, I wouldn’t have realized how asset building can help me become rich over time.
+If I hadn’t read those books, I wouldn’t have realized how asset building can help me become affluent over time.

-People like Warren Buffet and Bill Gates invest in themselves by reading books.
+People like Warren Buffett and Bill Gates invest in themselves by reading books.

 So if you want to become great like them, read quality books and improve your mindset.

-There is an entire genre of personal developments in books.
-(If it didn’t, this website might not even exist.)
+There is an entire genre of personal development in books.
+(If it didn’t, this blog might not even exist.)

 You can read various types of books under this genre: